Genivia/RE-flex/README.md

 TODO / Work in progress / Nice to have
 --------------------------------------

-- Should `columno` count bytes or Unicode chars?
-Every UTF-8 byte is counted, perhaps should count UTF-8 encoded char as one.
 - Option to support Unicode without UTF-8 (RE/flex matcher/FSM is prepared)